Hetty Ludel

 Hetty Ludel was a classmate of Margot Frank at the Jekerschool.

-Henriëtte (Hetty) Ludel was a Dutch-Jewish girl and the daughter of Benjamin Ludel (1893) and Jeannette van Gelderen (1899).[1]
+Henriëtte (Hetty) Ludel was a Dutch-Jewish girl, the daughter of Benjamin (Bernard) Ludel (1893-1973) and Jeannette (Netty) van Gelderen (1899-1967).[1]
 She had an older sister, Rachelle (1920).
-Her father, Benjamin, was a company manager.[2]
+Her father, Benjamin, was a company manager and a diamond merchant.[2]
+He had trained as a diamond cutter from 1907 to 1911 and had subsequently joined the General Diamond Workers' Union of the Netherlands (Dutch: Algemene Nederlandse Diamantbewerkersbond; ANDB).[3]

 In the 1935-'36 school year, their class visited the Pyramid of Austerlitz.
 The photograph of Hetty figure skating with Margot was taken in the winter of 1937-'38.
 After the war, Hetty said that she and Margot enjoyed ice skating together, as well as tennis, swimming, and cycling.
 They also did homework together.
 She remembered Anne Frank primarily as a younger sister who could be catty.[7]

-The Ludel family had managed to obtain visas for the United States.
+After Nazi Germany invaded the Netherlands in May 1940, the Ludel family fled to the United States.
 They left the Netherlands in July 1940, fleeing via Lisbon to New York.
-They arrived there on 31 August 1940 and survived the war in Brooklyn.[5]
+They arrived there on 31 August 1940 and survived the war in Brooklyn.[8]
 Hetty said in an interview she had received a letter whilst in America from Margot in Holland.
 This would have been before Margot went into hiding.
-It was supposedly a sweet, childlike letter in which Margot, among other things, asked about her lipstick.[4]
+It was supposedly a sweet, childlike letter in which Margot, among other things, asked about her lipstick.[7]
 Correspondence between the occupied Netherlands and the United States was very difficult.
 It is possible that Hetty's dating in her interview is incorrect, and that this was a letter she had received from Margot back in Amsterdam.
 The current location of the letter is unknown.

 Hetty emigrated to South Africa in 1947, where she married Mark Zurel.[9]

-Hetty and her family appear in Otto Frank's correspondence after the war.
-There is, for example, a photograph of Hetty and Otto Frank, which Hetty gave to him in 1974 with the caption, "To my sweetest Pim with all my love your Hetty."[7]
-"Pim" was Anne's pet name for Otto.
+Hetty and her family appear in Otto Frank's correspondence after the war.[10]
+There is, for example, a photograph of Hetty and Otto Frank, which Hetty gave to him in 1974 with the caption: 'To my sweetest Pim with all my love your Hetty.'[11]
+'Pim' was Anne's pet name for her father Otto.

 Footnotes

-1. a, b Stadsarchief Amsterdam (SAA) Dienst bevolkingsregister, Archiefkaarten (toegansnummer 30238): archiefkaart Henriëtte Ludel.
+- a, b Stadsarchief Amsterdam (SAA) Dienst bevolkingsregister, Archiefkaarten (toegansnummer 30238): Archiefkaart Henriëtte Ludel.

 Digital files (1)